dxhub-apps/lexyhub/docs/user-documentation.md

 The Keywords workspace surfaces organic search opportunities discovered by LexyHub's AI.

 - **Opportunity table:** Ranked list of recommended keywords, including demand score, competitive pressure, and suggested actions.
 - **Filters:** Narrow the dataset by storefront, seasonality, or intent level.
+The **Plan tier** selector now mirrors the active subscription in the request payload and automatically limits the available data sources so teams always understand which providers power the current view.
 - **Watchlists:** Pin mission-critical keywords to monitor their movement over time.
 - **Helpful Highlights panel:** Shows friendly tips about your keyword search along with the last time guidance was updated.
 - **Data seeding from real searches:** When a query returns no results, LexyHub now captures the term and routes it to our enrichment queue so future searches populate faster.